ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

  * You can change the default **toolbar configuration** (e.g. remove undo/redo buttons).
  * You can also **remove features** (plugins).

-Read more in the {@link installation/configuration Configuration guide}.
+Read more in the {@link installation/getting-started/configuration Configuration guide}.

 If a build does not provide all the necessary features or you want to create a highly optimized build of the editor which will contain only the features that you require, you need to customize the build or create a brand new one.
-Check {@link  link-removed Custom builds} for details on how to change the default builds to match your preferences.
+Check {@link installation/getting-started/quick-start#creating-custom-builds Custom builds} for details on how to change the default builds to match your preferences.

 ## Additional information